cameronstroup/E-commerce-Back-End/README.md

 * Fork and clone this repository and save it to your computer.
 For help how to fork and clone click [here](https://guides.github.com/activities/forking/)

-* Download Postman to test the APIs.
-To download Postman click [here](https://www.postman.com/downloads/)
+* Must download Insomnia to the computer for viewing purposes

 * Open your terminal and make sure noje.js is installed.
-To download node.js click [here](https://nodejs.org/en/download/)

 * Run command _npm i_ to install all the dependencies in this repository.
 If you wish to install one by one you will need to install: [sequelize](https://www.npmjs.com/package/sequelize), [MYSQL2](https://www.npmjs.com/package/mysql2) and [dotenv](https://www.npmjs.com/package/dotenv) by running the following commands: